turtlebot/turtlebot4-user-manual/tutorials/create_sd_image.md

 ```
 resizepart 2 17260000s
 ```
+Note that the `s` after the number is required to specify the end sector.

 When the operation completes re-run the `print` command to make sure the change was applied.
 Quit `parted` by typing `quit`.